 Course Delivery Information

-- Locate relevant literature in a supervisor-supervisee -like relationship
+2. Locating relevant literature in a supervisor-supervisee -like relationship.

-- Construct original academic arguments based on secondary research
+3. Constructing original academic arguments based on secondary research.

 2. Participating in group discussion